JucoenYeater/Stock-Market-Pandemic-Analysis/README.md

   the code not possible.
 In the future, since this is historical data, I will download the portion of the dataset that I used so that the code will continue to function correctly even if the dataset is changed or updated in any way.
-I will be updated this in the future so the code works correctly again.
+I will be updating this in the future so the code works correctly again.